calvinqiao/Carcassonne/design_documents/README.md

-2. Method two: simulate a game with two players and comppletely random tile placement
+2. Method two: simulate a game with two players and completely random tile placement
 - Use GameManager
   GameManager gameManager = new GameManager();
   gameManager.startGame();